cgomez374/mp-login-signup-app/README.md

 Description of Task completed

+-Fixed Styling on left side of card
--Added styling to left side of card
+-added background to right side of card

 How should this be manually tested?